 |WHAT ARE YOUR OTHER LEGAL RIGHTS?||In addition to the rights above the additional following rights:

-To exercise any of these rights please contact us (details below).
+To exercise any of these rights please contact our Data Protection representative.

-|You can contact our data protection officer about any data protection or marketing issues by:
+|HOW TO CONTACT OUR DATA PROTECTION OFFICER / DATA PRIVACY OFFICER*||Your trust is important to us.
+That is why you can contact our data protection officer about any data protection or marketing issues by:

 • Telephoning: 0141 637 6735

-|HOW DO YOU MAKE A COMPLAINT TO THE REGULATOR?||By writing to:
+|HOW DO YOU MAKE A COMPLAINT TO THE REGULATOR?||• By writing to:

 • By telephoning: 0303 123 1113